 The Administrative Appeals Tribunal will write to you to confirm receipt of your application.
 If the Tribunal thinks that the decision you want reviewed is not reviewable by them, they will write to you to explain why and give you the chance to tell the Tribunal why you think they are wrong.
 If the Tribunal decides to review the decision made at the first review, the Tribunal will hold a conference at which you or your representative can meet with a Centrelink representative.
 At this conference, the Tribunal will seek to clarify the main issues in dispute and, if possible, resolve the matter.
 If the matter is not resolved, both parties will then have the opportunity to present evidence and argue their cases in an open hearing.

 The Tribunal aims to have the case finalised within 12 months.

 The Tribunal may tell you the decision directly after the hearing.
 However, if the Tribunal wants more time to deliberate, it may provide the decision in writing – this process usually takes up to two months.

 Decisions made by the Tribunal are binding.
 Either party can appeal a decision of the Tribunal to the Federal Court of Australia, but only on a question of law.

 Generally, there is no charge for an internal Centrelink review, a first review or a second review of Centrelink decisions.

-Each party will bear their own expenses and no costs can be awarded against you.
-In some circumstances, the Administrative Appeals Tribunal may pay for your reasonable travel expenses.
+At the Administrative Appeals Tribunal, each party will bear their own expenses and no costs can be awarded against you.
+In some circumstances, the Tribunal may pay for your reasonable travel expenses.
 The Tribunal will not pay travel expenses for a representative or a support person to attend the hearing.